microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 ### Open Questions

 * Should the out of process architecture be built as a general purpose system for others to be able to use?
-   * I believe that is the correct approach for this design.
-There may be uses outside of shader compilation for this system.
+There are benefits to having it be general so it could be adopted by others.

 ## Detailed design